henrymanley/population_predictions_1960s/README.md

 # Population predictions for the 1960s, by county-age-year
-Data Appendix to Kose, Manley, Miller (2024)
+Data appendix to Kose, Manley, Miller (2024)
 ---